Jackie Nespral

-Early years and education
+Early life and education

-Nespral was born in Florida. both her parents are Cuban.
-She grew up in the Little Havana area of Miami, attended St. Brendan High School and graduated in the class of 1984.
+Nespral was born in Florida, to Cuban parents.
+She grew up in the Little Havana section of Miami and attended St. Brendan High School in Westchester, Florida, where she graduated in 1984.

-Nespral began her entertainment and television career as a college student at the University of Miami, where she was elected Orange Bowl Queen in Miami in 1985 and 1986 and was also inducted into UM's Iron Arrow Honor Society.
+Nespral began her entertainment and television career as a college student at the University of Miami, where she was elected Orange Bowl Queen in Miami in 1985 and 1986 and was also inducted into the university's Iron Arrow Honor Society.

 She graduated from the University of Miami with degrees in psychology and communications.
 Following her graduation from the University of Miami, Nespral went on to complete a degree in print and broadcast journalism at Florida International University in Miami, Florida.

 Television career

 Univision, Television Marti and CNN

-Nespral began her career in television as a spokesmodel for Sabado Gigante on Univision.
+Nespral began her career in television as a spokesmodel on Sábado Gigante on Univision.
 She then joined Univision's TV Mujer (or TV Woman) on its final season.
 After the cancellation of TV Mujer in 1990, she was chosen as one of the anchors of Univision's national news show Noticias y Mas (News and More), the predecessor to Primer Impacto (First Impact).

 She also worked for the Cuban-American channel, Television Marti, and at CNN's Miami affiliate, Dynamic Cablevision.